Summary and Keywords

-Political membership of individuals and their identification with political parties and/or ideologies influence how they interact with members of their own group/party (in-group) and other groups/parties (out-groups).
-Such sense of “group-ness” (i.e., us vs. them) motivates people to find ways to posit their group in a positive light (i.e., in-group favoritism) and engage in attitudes and behaviors that help maintain a desired political group status.
-These attitudes and behaviors can include a positively biased attitude towards one’s own political group over the other groups, a tendency to seek information that confirms the viewpoints and reflects positive aspects of one’s own political group, or a perception that the media exhibit bias towards their political group.
-Hence, we can consider political activities and communication (including media use) as inherently intergroup behaviors, where members of political groups constantly appraise political discourse and political landscape through an intergroup lens.
-These intergroup phenomena are particularly salient during presidential election seasons, where political group boundaries are erected and political discourses around core ideological beliefs are debated.
+Individuals’ political membership of and identification with their political parties or ideologies influence how they interact with members of their own group/party (ingroup) and other groups/parties (outgroups).
+Such sense of “group-ness” (i.e., us-them) motivates people to find ways to posit their group in a positive light (i.e., ingroup favoritism) and engage in attitudes and behaviors that help maintain a desired political group status.
+These attitudes and behaviors can include a positively biased attitude toward one’s own political group over the other groups, a tendency to seek information that confirms the viewpoints and reflects positive aspects of one’s own political group, or a perception that the media exhibit bias toward their political group.
+Hence, we can consider political activities, attitudes, and communication (including media use) as inherently intergroup behaviors where members of political groups constantly appraise political discourse and political landscape through an intergroup lens.
+These intergroup phenomena are particularly salient during election seasons where political group boundaries are erected and political discourses around core ideological beliefs are debated.

-Accordingly, it is important to understand better links between intergroup factors (e.g., intergroup attitudes and behaviors) and political media use.
-This requires: (a) examining how intergroup factors have been considered in political communication research; (b) assessing political media use and effects in a political context, specifically media effects that could potentially be driven by political group identity and political intergroup attitudes; (c) discussing studies that have highlighted intergroup variables in the process of media selection and effects, and how we may conceptualize political media research in an intergroup framework; and (d) considering additional intergroup factors that might be relevant and informative to our understanding of political activities and attitudes, and of media selection and effects in the political settings.
+Accordingly, it is important to understand better links between intergroup factors (e.g., intergroup attitudes and behaviors), and political media use.
+This requires: (a) examining how intergroup factors have been considered in political communication research; (b) assessing political media use and effects in a political context, specifically media effects that could potentially be driven by political group identity and political intergroup attitudes; (c) discussing studies that have highlighted intergroup variables in the process of media selection and effects and how we may conceptualize political media research in an intergroup framework; and (d) considering additional intergroup factors that might be relevant and informative to our understanding of political activities and attitudes and media selection and effects in political settings.